LinghaoChan/UniMoCap/README.md

 **We believe this repository will be useful for training models on larger mocap text-motion data.**

 We make the data processing as simple as possible.
 For those who are not familiar with the datasets, we will provide a video tutorial to tell you how to do it in the following weeks.
 For the Chinese community, we provide a Chinese document for users.
-If you have any question, please contact at Ling-Hao CHEN (thu [DOT] lhchen [AT] gamil [DOT] com).

 # 🏃🏼 TODO List